Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces: Introduction

 Given a closed oriented surface $S$ of genus $g\geq 2$, Teichm\"uller space $\Teich(S)$ is classically defined as the space of complex structures on $S$, up to biholomorphisms isotopic to the identity.
 By the uniformization theorem, it is naturally identified to what is sometimes called Fricke space $\mathcal F(S)$, namely the space of hyperbolic metrics on $S$ up to isometries isotopic to the identity.

-The Weil--Petersson metric is a Kähler metric on $\Teich(S)$, whose definition only involves the point of view of $\Teich(S)$ as the space of complex structures on $S$.
+The Weil--Petersson metric is a K\"ahler metric on $\Teich(S)$, whose definition only involves the point of view of $\Teich(S)$ as the space of complex structures on $S$.
 However, it turns out to be an extremely interesting object from the hyperbolic geometric point of view.
 An example of the bridge between the two viewpoints is in fact provided by Wolpert's theorem (\cite{wolpertelementary,wolpertformula}), which we now briefly recall.
 Given two simple closed geodesics $c,c'$ on a fixed closed hyperbolic surface $(S,h)$, let us denote by $t_c$ and $t_c'$ the \emph{infinitesimal twists} along $c$ and $c'$, namely

 where $E_l^{w\cdot c}(h)$ is the new hyperbolic surface obtained from $h$ by a \emph{left earthquake} along $c$ --- that is, by cutting along $c$ and re-glueing after a left twist of length $w$.
-Then Wolpert showed that, if $\omega_\weil$ denotes the symplectic form of the Weil--Petersson Kähler metric, then
+Then Wolpert showed that, if $\omega_\weil$ denotes the symplectic form of the Weil--Petersson K\"ahler metric, then

 where, for every point of intersection $p$ between $c$ and $c'$, $\theta_p$ denotes the angle of intersection at $p$.